olcf/NewUserQuickStart/Frontier/README.md

 ![image](https://github.com/olcf/NewUserQuickStart/assets/17310566/63d472d5-e265-4d8e-bc64-fcf5dd05faa8)

 You can also watch [this video giving a more detailed overview of the Frontier hardware](https://vimeo.com/840551316).

+## Hands-on Finding Jupyter terminal (Subil)
+If you do not have an ssh terminal:
+1. Open and tab on your browser and direct it to https://docs.olcf.ornl.gov/services_and_applications/jupyter/overview.html#access.
+2. Then follow the directions there to access the moderate Jupyter hub if you are a Frontier or Summit user.
+IF you are using Odo or Ascent follow the directions for the Open Jupyter hub.
+In either case, choose one of the CPU labs.
+3. Once you are in, find the "terminal icon".
+Now you will be ready to do the first hands-on.

+There are many more uses for OLCF Jupyter Hub and you can find them in the Jupyter at OLCF guide. https://docs.olcf.ornl.gov/services_and_applications/jupyter/overview.html

 ## How to login to Frontier (Subil)